 The Okinawa Institute of Science and Technology Graduate University Institutional Repository (hereinafter referred to as “OISTIR”) serves as the platform for public access to the intellectual output of the University.
 Publications and other research results should be deposited in the OISTIR, except in rare circumstances approved by the Library Director.
 Those who deposit materials in the OISTIR should follow the Okinawa Institute of Science and Technology Graduate University Institutional Repository Operational Guidelines to maintain an open-access environment.
 Publications in open access journals are encouraged and may receive support from the central budget.

 Japan, like most nations, imposes controls and duties on the import and export of many goods, including materials and equipment used in basic research of the type conducted at the University.
 Intellectual property such as software, production know-how, and even User Manuals are also regulated and controlled by the import/export regulations.
 Goods approved for import may also be subject to fees/taxes (sometimes referred to as “duties”) and periodical report to the authority, although items used in university-based research may be eligible for an exemption from duties.
 Great care must be exercised and the Security Export Control Officer should be consulted to assure export/import control compliance.
 Refer to the government’s Security Trade Control website and the Foreign Exchange and Foreign Trade Control Law.

 4.11.8 Conflicts of Interest and Commitment

-Faculty members must disclose any situation that could lead to any real or apparent conflicts of interest as detailed in Chapter 22 “Avoiding Conflicts of Interest and Commitment”.
+Faculty members must disclose any situation that could lead to any real or apparent conflicts of interest as detailed in Chapter 22 “Avoiding Conflicts of Interest & Security Export Control”.